 One of the things we’re all learning to say nowadays is that “we’re putting the customer at the center of our company”.
 The idea is that we’ve changed our thinking; where previously we were focused on operational excellence we’re now all about customer needs.
-We’re progressive, a little bit subversive even, and driven by empathy.
-But it makes two big assumptions: The first is that we get to decide where customers should be, not them.
+It makes us sound progressive, a little bit subversive even, and driven by empathy.
+But this thinking makes two big assumptions: The first is that we get to decide where customers should be, not them.
 The second is that our centers are the most important and desirable places to be.
-Which, to me, feels like nothing really has changed in our thinking.
+Which, to me, feels like nothing has really changed.
 We’re using old metaphors in a new world, and they’re stopping us from becoming truly effective in it.
 We need new metaphors, not new ways of using old ones.

 In the days before the internet became mainstream, customers had little more than corporate advertising to inform them and influence their purchasing decisions.
 They were limited, relatively speaking, to mass, passive consumption.
 Digital technologies were too expensive, too specialized and too limited for home use by anyone other than enthusiasts.
 Companies really did rule the roost and had little incentive to engage with consumers, focusing instead on operational excellence, making sure their insides were working, that their center was strong.
 Their goal was profit and growth.
 Their hero was Jack Welch at GE.

 Decades later, most CEOs still prioritize profit and growth over anything else and most companies still pick cost reduction as their first operational lever to pull, process improvement as the second, and innovation as a rather distant third from the perspectives of sequence, budget, and executive sponsorship.
 So you would think that putting the customer at the center of the company is pretty disruptive.